 You will need:

-This course is continually assessed by a combination of written tests, project and assignment work and demonstration of competence in a range of practical skills.
+You will be assessed continually throughout the course using a combination of written tests, project and assignment work and demonstration of your competence in a range of practical skills.

-Please note that course fees will apply for learners aged 19+.
+Please note that course fees will apply for students aged 19+.

 If you do well in your studies, it may be possible to progress to a Level 3 Advanced Diploma in Agriculture or related subject.
 However, you must have a minimum of a Merit grade to progress.

 Derby College offers a range of one-day, weekend and evening courses relating to Agriculture, as well as a wide range of other land-based topics - please see the Derby College Part-time Prospectus for a full list and details.

 Agricultural contractor Tom Longdon says Derby College convinced him to stay in farming - and made it possible for him to afford essential qualifications.
 The 20-year-old took Agriculture at Level 2 and 3 at Broomfield Hall, while also passing five separate industry competency qualifications.

 From a farming background, Tom turned to Derby College after a job he had lined up as an apprentice mechanic fell through just days before he was due to start.
 His time at college gave him an insight into the "big world of work" including a valuable business module at Level 3.

 The training helped Tom, 20, launch his agricultural contracting business in 2015, while still at college, and he "kicked it off properly" last year.
 His dad has health problems and Tom also works on the 450 acre family beef farm at Trowell, Nottinghamshire.

 Tom said the correct qualifications and paperwork were essential in modern day farming and he was only able to afford to gain them through college.

 Derby College made me want to carry on farming and made it possible for me get my 'tickets' (NPTC competence qualifications).